 Identity provider metadata is the information about the identity provider that needs to be passed to Foundry.
 This information includes the identity provider’s entity ID, Single Sign-On (SSO) and Single Logout URLs, and a certificate.

-Identity provider metadata is encoded as an XML file that should be copied from the identity provider and uploaded in Control Panel.
+Identity provider metadata is encoded as an XML file that can be uploaded to Control Panel in the following ways:

 Email domains are used to decide which identity provider integrations are presented to users as a login option.
 When a user enters their email or username in the login screen, email domains of all the configured identity provider integrations will be tested and only matching identity provider integrations will be shown.